Now’s a good time to talk purpose and football!

 Here in Britain, it seems we don’t respond to cheerleading or flag-waving – but we do respond to a rallying cry.

-I hate to bring up the pandemic again but it’s true that we did all kinds of new things – massively changed the way we work, the products we sell and how we sold them.
+I hate to bring up the pandemic again but it’s true that we did all kinds of new things – it massively changed the way we work, the products we sell and how we sold them.
 We personally broke conventions and took on doing many difficult things, because there was a rallying cry to protect the NHS and each other.
 Since 1980 Children in Need has raised over £1.5 billion.
-In June the English football team gave us a pretty positive rallying cry, even for non-fans.
+Recently the English football teams have given us a pretty positive rallying cry, even for non-fans.
 I think there are lessons here for business.

 So many businesses we’re talking to right now are in bounce-back mode and they have a really good problem: too many opportunities.
 The pandemic legacy means many of us are also reorganising our ways of working or struggling to recruit.
 As many of us return to the office we need to develop what McKinsey call the ‘return to work muscle’ to deal intelligently with fast-changing rules and expectations around office work.
 So, we have an overload of sales leads, shifts in people’s personal view of work and the world, and struggles around the workplace and recruitment: most of this is true at KISS.
 I truly feel some kind of rallying cry can help with all these issues.
 It can give your leaders and strategists a red thread and your teams an extra reason to get out of bed and get into the office.
 So, there is real value in finding your rallying cry, and using any communications opportunities you have to put it to your staff, supply chain and customers.